cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

 - Make the preprocessing parameters for GPR37L1 better.
 When set, do the same downstream analysis for GPR37L1 as you did for VCAM1.
     - Check the preprocessing parameters for VCAM1 again on the values that show significance.
 Input the optimizated values for local-peak-maxima and check visually.
-        - VGLUT1-PSD95_CA3-SO, preprocess params ok (only 3 images confounded by bleedthrough from Lck-GFP). local-peaks-optimal-params-ok.
+        - VGLUT1-PSD95_CA3-SO, preprocess params ok. local-peaks-optimal-params-ok.
         - VGLUT1-PSD95_CA3-SL, preprocess params ok. local-peaks-optimal-params-ok.
         - VGLUT1-PSD95_CA3-SR, preprocess params ok. local-peaks-optimal-params-ok.
         - VGLUT1-PSD95_DG-Hilus